 - Customizing Your Shopify Theme- How to Use Images, Colors, and Fonts

-What are the main components of visual brand identity?
+What are the key elements of visual brand identity?